 The conversion of farmland, both from one commodity to another and from one sector to another, is a normal phenomenon that occurs as development progresses.
 Although Law No. 12/1992 on plant cultivation systems gives farmers the freedom to choose the crops to be grown, the conversion of major food lands, such as large paddy fields, could threaten the national rice production.

 The extensive development of oil palm plantations in Indonesia, which is almost entirely outside of Java, has not reduced the area of rice fields.
-Based on 2015 data from the Agriculture Ministry, rice farming areas outside Java are likely to increase (see the figure below).
+Based on 2015 data from the Agriculture Ministry, rice farming areas outside Java are likely to increase (Figure).

 On the contrary, rice land on Java Island is declining because of conversion to non-agricultural sectors, such as industry, infrastructure and housing.
 However, the overall national rice area is still relatively stable at about 13 million hectares and it is increasing.